inaka/PictureViewMaster/README.md

 ### Abstract

-This is a library that allows UIImageViews (By subclassing them on the PictureMasterImageView class) to handle a touch that will enlarge the image and let the user play with them in the ways you enable.
-(Dragging, rotating, zooming)
+This is a library that provides an UIImageView subclass with the capability of enlarge its image so the user can rotate it, drag it and zoom it.

 ### How to use it?